senauzun/movie-app-firebase/README.md

 > A movie app where users can access and create their own movie list.

-*You can find the technology and features information about the project below.*
+*You can find the technologies and features information used in the project below.*